kelvah/uhc-portal/docs/code-guide.md

 - Optional type properties are optional only when they can be optionally passed, not to overcome type errors or because it's easier to implement them
 - Avoid default exports.
 All exports should be explicit.
 - Avoid barrel files (`index.ts`) to re-export modules.
 They make refactoring harder, create a circular dependency risk, complicate tree-shaking.
+- Avoid silencing TS errors with `// @ts-ignore` comments.
+They should be properly motivated exceptions.

 ## Third-party Libraries